evilmartians/lefthook/docs/configuration.md

 ### `rc`

-Provide an [**rc**](https://www.baeldung.com/linux/rc-files) file, which is actually a simple shell-like file.
+Provide an [**rc**](https://www.baeldung.com/linux/rc-files) file, which is actually a simple `sh` script.
 Currently it can be used to set ENV variables that are not accessible from non-shell programs.

 **Example**